OakAlice/PostProcessing/Notes/PilotProject.md

 #### 10062025
 Have gone through and refactored and formatted the code so that each method looks roughly the same.
 This is mainly for neatness sake, but also so that its easier for me to update and change later as I will no-doubt change this code a lot as I go on.
 I also changed it so that the average frequency is given as average per day (6am-6am loop) with an sd.

-It wasn't in my original pitch, but I'm going to consider a few more smoothing methods as well.
-Namely, the Kalmann filter and maybe the Holt-Winters method which incorporates longer-term trends (I could do time of day and seasonality as well).
-Need to do "ecologist informed" method where I use all my ecological knowledge to make the best smoother.

 ==Note, for the ecological question I should be using the deployment data not the test data?==

 **Tasks for next time:**
-- [ ] Visualisation of sequence order
+- [x] Visualisation of sequence order
 - [x] Basic ecological question to compare results of
 - [ ] Find a bunch of timeseries post-processing papers from other domains
 - [ ] Create the best possible smoothing method that I can think of.
-- [ ] Write up draft report for Chris and Dave to read
+- [x] Write up draft report for Chris and Dave to read
 - [ ] get the ecological analysis possible for LSTM methods